joey-qytyku/OS-90-fixed/Strategy.md

 - Implement basic scheduler calls and test
 - Write concurrency routines or update existing ones
 - Test all concurrency routines with multiple threads.
-- Add IRQ reflection to real mode and fully confirm as working (with keyboard)
+- [DONE] Add IRQ reflection to real mode and fully confirm as working (with keyboard)
-    - Debug with single step
+    - [DONE] Debug with single step
 - Add ring-3 into the scheduler (not hard).
 - Test ring-3 threads using V86 primarily.

 Phase 2:
-- Design and implement SV86
+- [WIP-] Design and implement SV86
     - Includes IO port emulation and INT/IRET
     - Remeber the new design choices made to ensure nested T2 execution of hooks.
 - Test SV86 rigorously, including with hooks